-The VIN of this Odyssey is 5FNRL18864_.
-Tl-consumer owns a 2004 Honda Odyssey.
+Tl-the contact owns a 2004 Honda Odyssey.
 The contact stated that the ignition switch failed.
 However, the ignition key could be removed without shifting into park and while the vehicle engine was still running.
 The vehicle was not taken to any dealer.
 The manufacturer was not notified.
 The failure mileage was approximately 188,710.
 Mw.
-This ignition switch problem happened on 03/21/2012.

-Vehicle identification number (VIN): 5FNRL18964_.
 I own 04 Honda Odyssey and found the same problem as described in the recall for multiple 2003-2004 Honda models.
 You can remove the ignition key without shifting to park.
 The van started rolling, I was pushed by it and injured my knee as I was trying to get in and stop the car.
 The car hit the rails resulting in minor damage.
-I tested this problem and it happens all the time, you can remove the key without any effort while the car is still in drive.
-The failure date was September 16, 2011. .
+I tested this problem and it happens all the time, you can remove the key without any effort while the car is still in drive. .
 Read more...

-The VIN of this vehicle is 5FNRL18834_.
 I have an 04 Honda Odyssey with this same problem as this recall.
 You can remove the ignition key without shifting to park.
 It has happened a few times and the van starts rolling.
 Since the engine is off the brakes are very hard to press.
 In one incident I was out of the van when it started to roll.
 You do not have to force it to turn to lock, there is no resistance.
 Honda element recalls element electrical system:ignition recall id# 58731 recall date Aug 05, 2010 part affected electrical system:ignition model affected element potential units affected 384220 get details recall date Aug 05, 2010 model affected 2004 Honda element description Honda is recalling certain model year 2003 Honda accord, civic two and four door, and model year 2003-2004 Honda element vehicles.
 The interlock lever of the ignition switch may unexpectedly deform, which can allow the interlock function of a vehicle with an automatic transmission to be defeated.
 Consequence removal of the ignition key when the gear selector of a vehicle with an automatic transmission has not been shifted to the park position can allow the vehicle to roll away, increasing the risk of a crash.
 Remedy dealers will remove the original interlock pin and lever within the ignition switch, and replace them with new, designed components.
 This service will be performed free of charge.
 The safety recall is expected to begin on or about September 29, 2010.
 Owners may contact Honda at 1-800-999-1009.
 Potential units affected 384220 notes Honda (american Honda motor CO. ) r44.
-This ignition switch problem happened on Tuesday, April 13, 2010.